thycotic/ss-docs/discovery/how-discovery-works/index.md

 ### Manual Discovery

 You can also run discovery manually by going to **Admin \> Discovery** and clicking the **Run Now** button and selecting **Discovery Scan**.
 We recommend waiting for any automatic discovery to idle before starting a manual discovery run.
 A discovery scan runs the first four of the automated steps above.
-When you click the "Run Now" button on the Scan Computers tab, the last two are run.
+When you click the “Run Now” button on the Scan Computers tab, the last two are run.
 These steps are the most time intensive steps because many machines may be scanned.